postmanlabs/pmquickstarts/site/pmguides/src/sample/sample.md

 Please use [this markdown file](https://raw.githubusercontent.com/loopDelicious/pmquickstarts/master/site/pmguides/src/sample/sample.md) as a template for writing your own Postman Quickstarts.
 This example guide has elements that you will use when writing your own guides, including: code snippet highlighting, downloading files, inserting photos, and more.

 It is important to include on the first page of your guide the following sections: Prerequisites, What you'll learn, What you'll need, and What you'll build.
-Remember, part of the purpose of a Postman Guide is that the reader will have **built** something by the end of the tutorial; this means that actual code needs to be included (not just pseudo-code).
+Remember, part of the purpose of a Postman Guide is that the reader will have **built** something by the end of the tutorial; this means that actual code may need to be included (not just pseudo-code).

 The rest of this Postman Guide explains the steps of writing your own guide.